 CBSE Class 8 Science Chapter 2 Notes: Microorganisms

-If you observe a drop of water from the pond through a microscope, you will see a lot of tiny rounded structures.
+If you observe a drop of water in a pond through a microscope, you will see a lot of tiny rounded structures.
 These tiny creatures are known as microbes or microorganisms.
 They are all around us and are so small in size that they cannot be seen with bare human eyes.
 Microbes are classified into four groups as:

 - Microorganisms are microscopic organisms that cannot be seen with the naked eye.